hiveot/hub.capnp/lib/client/pkg/mqttbinding/README.md

 >```json
 >{
 >  "op": "emitpropertychange",
->  "contentType": "application/json",
+>  "href": "mqtts://{broker}/things/{thingID}/event/properties",
->  "topic": "things/{thingID}/event/properties,
+>  "mqv:controlPacketValue": "PUBLISH",
->  "mqv:controlPacketValue": "PUBLISH"
+>  "contentType": "application/json"
 >}
 >```
 >Payload: Property change events contain the JSON encoded map of property name-value pairs for each of the properties that have changed.
 The values are of type described by the property affordance in the TD and can be a string, number, integer, boolean, or an object with an additional map of name-value pairs.
 > For example
 >```json
 >{
->  "property1Name" : value1,
+>  "property1Name" : "value1",
->  "property2Name" : value2,
+>  "property2Name" : "value2"
 >}
 >```